swooshcode/Quantum_Capstone_Spring2024/README.md

 # Quantum Capstone Spring 2024

-# Neural Network Model with Neurotransmitter Dynamics
+# Quantum Neural Network Model with Neurotransmitter Dynamics

 This repository contains the implementation of a neural network model that incorporates neurotransmitter dynamics and interactions.
 The model simulates the release, reuptake, and effects of various neurotransmitters on neuronal positions and movement probabilities.